Rafael Cruz: Early life

-He graduated from UT with a degree in mathematics and chemical engineering in 1961.
-Cruz states he worked his way through college as a dishwasher, making 50 cents an hour and learned English by going to movies.
+He studied mathematics and chemical engineering at UT, graduating in 1961.
+Cruz states he worked his way through college as a dishwasher, making 50 cents an hour, and learned English by going to movies.
 Upon returning he revisited the same groups to give lectures opposing Castro and the Revolution.
 Cruz recounts that his younger sister fought against the new regime in the counter-revolution and was consequently tortured.
 He remained regretful for his early support of Castro and expressed his remorse to his son on numerous occasions.